High Debt-To-Income Ratio? Personal Loan Lenders and Options

 When your debt has driven your debt ratio through the proverbial roof and you have a mountain of debt payments, you want a loan that can help you get rid of it.
 You’ll need a successful debt repayment plan.
 Many lenders have personal loans designed to help you pay down debt obligations, and several accept a debt consolidation loan with high DTI.

 The downside is that you have to use a Payoff loan for your credit card payments.
-If you want a personal loan for other reasons, such as starting a small business, you'll need to look elsewhere.
+If you want a personal loan for other reasons, such as starting a small business, you’ll need to look for other high debt-to-income options.

 2. Peer-to-Peer Loan